zeldigas/text2confl/docs/storage-formats/markdown.md

 ### Expand blocks

-You can use admonition-like syntax to add Confluence expand block
+You can use admonition-like syntax to add Confluence expand block:

+!!! expand

+    I'm text that is put inside expand block

 ### Adding raw confluence formatting